Investigating Antigram Behaviour using Distributional Semantics: Results Analysis

-available \emph{Gigaword}\footnote{Available online: \url{https://nlp.stanford.edu/projects/glove/}} corpus, distributed in the form of pre-trained word vectors (the 100 dimension variant was used).
-Using such a standardized corpus provides a strong validity for the results obtained. {For testing our algorithm, the antigram dataset compiled by \newcite{anil} was taken which consisted of 50 pairs of well-known antigrams.
-Using this dataset, the antigrams predicted by the system from among the pairs of anagrams generated could be easily verified.
-Table 1 presents the results of the antigram tests.} {From the results of Table 1, it became clear that a similarity score lower than 0.3 was not the only criteria for an anagram pair to be declared an antigram.
-A total of 5 pairs of anagrams were actually (true) antigrams.
-The system predicted that 4 out of 5 (80\%) of these pairs were antigrams.
-However, the system also falsely predicted that (sheared, headers) and (adheres, headers) were also antigrams owing to their similarity scores being less than 0.3.
-This indicated that some form of manual validation is required when verifying antigram nature according to the proposed model.
-All in all, out of a total of 7 cases, the system correctly predicted that 4 out of those 7 cases were antigrams thus achieving an accuracy of 57.14\%.} {The 0.3 threshold was selected after seeing how antonyms behaved in semantic space.
 Similarity scores were computed between well-known antonym pairs and a striking observation was made.
-Table 2 shows their similarity scores.} {The average semantic similarity score for the antonym pairs (cf. Table 2) was 0.75.
+Table \ref{tab:antonym_scores} shows the corresponding results.
+The average semantic similarity score for the antonym pairs (cf. Table \ref{tab:antonym_scores}) was 0.75.
 Such a high score is actually counterintuitive.
-This is because the general idea regarding word vectors is that if they are antonyms, they would point in opposite directions and as such the cosine of the angle between them would be negative.
+This is because the hypothesis surrounding regarding word vectors is that if they are antonyms, they would point in opposite directions and as such the cosine of the angle between them would be negative.
 Such a notion is clearly challenged when the scores from the antigram tests are contrasted with the antonym tests.
-The scores from Table 2 highlight the fact that it is not necessary for a word pair to have a negative similarity score, in order to be antonyms.
-Generally, if the cosine similarity between two word vectors is more than 0.6, it means that they are highly similar to each another.
-Word2Vec tries to reduce the angle between vectors of similar words and as such they become clustered very near to each other in semantic space.
+The scores from Table \ref{tab:antonym_scores} highlight the fact that it is not necessary for a word pair to have a negative similarity score, in order to be antonyms and vice versa.
+GloVe tries to reduce the angle between vectors of similar words and as such they become clustered very near to each other in vector space.
 Smaller the angle, closer is its cosine to 1.
 Thus, having a negative similarity score is not indicative of antonyms.
-Rather it was found that antonyms are strongly related to each other and as such produce high similarity scores (cf. Table 2).
-This fact was challenged by the antigrams whose similarity scores were extremely low and even negative in some cases (cf. Table 1) but still had an antonymic relationship.
-This proves that antigrams and antonyms behave differently in semantic space in spite of sharing a common link.}
+Rather it was found that antonyms are strongly related to each other and as such produce high similarity scores.
+This fact was challenged by the antigrams whose similarity scores were extremely low and even negative in some cases (cf. Table \ref{tab:antigram_scores}) but still had an antonymic relationship.
+This indicates that antigrams and antonyms behave differently in semantic space in spite of sharing a common link.
+Extending the above logic, it could also mean that words that are considered antigrams are typically not found to share similar contexts thus resulting in lower similarity scores.